 In recent years, the development of smart devices has brought the Internet of things (IoT) become a popular topic.
 In IoT, the Constrained Application Protocol (CoAP) is a well known protocol used in constrained nodes and constrained networks.
 CoAP aims to work in IP based network where socket is available.
 However, there are many constrained devices using different scenario to transfer data.
 For example, Bluetooth Low Energy (BLE) devices use MAC address as identifier and use Generic Attribute Profile (GATT) to transfer data.
 Therefore, how to overcome those barriers of communication technologies to support CoAP is a meaningful research field.

-As far as I can see, there are several approaches to overcome those barriers.
+There are several approaches to overcome those barriers.
 For example, new hardware component can be added to make those device support TCP/IP protocol stacks.
 Then those devices can easily implement CoAP.
 On the other hand, an application layer architecture can be added upon existing communication technologies to support CoAP.
-Considering to minimize changes to underlying communication infrastructure, the second approach can achieve the goal with less cost.
+Considering to minimize the changes of underlying communication infrastructure, the second approach can achieve the goal with less cost.

-The objective of the research is proposing an architecture to grant CoAP in different Non-IP based communication technologies.
-Meanwhile, the research will take Bluetooth low energy as an example to explore how to overcome limitations of underline communication technology.
+The objective of this research is to propose an architecture that grants CoAP in different Non-IP based communication technologies.
+Meanwhile, the research will take Bluetooth Low Energy as an example to explore how to overcome limitations of underline communication technology.

 ACKNOWLEDGEMENTS

 I would like to express my very great appreciation to my supervisor Professor Ralph Deters.
-Under his supervise I grant great skills in the past two years.
-The past two years is a wonderful and memorisable journey.
-Under Professor Ralph Deters guide, I not only achieved marks in academic but also increase skills in programming.
+Under his supervision I’ve gained great skills in the past two years.
+The past two years is a wonderful and memorisable journey of my life.
+Under Professor Ralph Deter’s guide, I’ve not only achieved marks in academic but also increased skills in programming.

 I would also like to extend my thanks to all colleagues in MADMAC lab.
-Their support helped me to work through the tough time at the first year and grant me confidence to overcome problems.
+Their support helped me to work through the tough time at the first year and granted me confidence to overcome problems.

 At last, I want to thank the support of my parents and family members.
-Without their support I can not smoothly study and work in the past two years.
+Without their support I can not study and work smoothly in the past two years.